Ford to build $3.5B electric vehicle battery plant in Mich.

 Ford says a wholly owned subsidiary would own the factory and employ the workers.
 But China’s Contemporary Amperex Technology Co.
 Limited, or CATL, which is known for its lithium-iron-phosphate expertise, would supply technology, some equipment and workers.

-The announcement comes at a time when U.S.-China relations are strained, and the Biden administration is offering tax credits for businesses to create a U.S. supply chain for electric vehicle batteries.
-To offer a full $7,500 per vehicle tax credit to customers, EV batteries won’t be able to have metals or components from China in them.
+The announcement comes at a time when U.S.-China relations are strained, and the Biden administration is offering tax credits for businesses to create a U.S. supply chain for EV batteries.
+To get a full $7,500 per vehicle U.S. tax credit to customers, EV batteries won’t be able to have metals or components from China in them.

 Lithium-iron-phosphate batteries would go into standard-range versions of Ford’s EVs.
 For instance, the lowest price Mustang Mach-E electric SUV would get an LFP battery and would be able to travel 247 miles per charge.
 The long range version of the Mach-E will have a nickel-cobalt-manganese chemistry that takes it to 310 miles per charge.